iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/index.md

 From leaking taps to full bathroom installations, BaseLink connects you with experienced, local plumbers{{$doc.location}} who can handle any job — quickly, cleanly, and with the support of our dedicated team behind every booking.

 #description
 We cover a wide range of plumbing services.
-Whether you're installing a new bath, fixing a faulty toilet, or replacing kitchen pipework, we’ll match you with a professional who knows how to get it done right.
+Whether you're installing a new bath, fixing a faulty toilet, or replacing kitchen pipework, we'll match you with a professional who knows how to get it done right.

 #description
 Common services include pipe repairs, drain unblocking, shower resealing, tap replacements and radiator power flushing.
 We also install jacuzzis, sinks, showers, and baths — all fully tested for function, leaks and pressure before we leave.